Watch and Learn

 What does Brita® remove from water?

-The BPA-free Brita® bottle filter reduces chlorine (taste and odor) to deliver great-tasting Brita® filtered water. *Substances reduced may not be in all users water.
+The BPA-free Brita® bottle filter reduces chlorine (taste and odor) to deliver great-tasting Brita® filtered water.

 What is the difference between an electronic indicator (also known as a volumetric pour indicator) and the volumetric fill filter change indicator?

 The electronic or volumetric pour filter change indicator measures the number of pours out of the pitcher, while the volumetric fill indicator measures the number of times you fill water into the reservoir.
 Learn how to reset and read your indicator here.

 How do I know what kind of filter change indicator is on my pitcher?

 Grand, Pacifica, Monterey, Wave, Capri, Space Saver and Marina pitchers have Electronic or Volumetric Fill Indicators.
 Look for the sticker at the bottom of your pitcher for your model name.
 All other models have Volumetric pour filter change indicators.

 How do I read and reset my filter change indicator?